qzane/leetcodes/README.md

 <span id="Q1395"></span>
 # 1395.
 Count Number of Teams
 The size of the original problem is very small so that even the brute force approach can pass all the test cases.
-To help preparing for job interviews, I'll introduce three different methods that has different time complexities.
+However, to help preparing for job interviews, I'll introduce three different methods that has different time complexities.

 ## Approach 1: Brute force